United States Edition

 • High

 Plant in a location that enjoys full sun and remember to water often.
 Keep in mind when planting that Chantenay is thought of as hardy, so this plant will survive close to or on freezing temperatures.
-Use USDA Hardiness Zone 3 - 12 as your guideline for the appropriate climate for this plant.
-Ideally plant in loamy soil and try to keep the ph of your soil between the range of 6.0 and 6.5 as Chantenay likes to be in weakly acidic soil.
+Ideally plant in loamy and sandy soil and try to keep the ph of your soil between the range of 6.0 and 6.5 as Chantenay likes to be in weakly acidic soil.

 Growing Chantenay from seed